 Playing with toys or engaging in fun activities can provide much-needed stimulation and enjoyment for a rescue dog.
 It can also be a great way to build a bond and watch their unique personality shine.
 Some of our more experienced volunteers even take their favorite pooch home for a fun day away from the rescue!

-You will need to schedule a quick orientation session at the rescue before you begin volunteering.
-Click below to access our volunteer opportunities and submit your application.
+You will need to attend an orientation session at the rescue before you begin volunteering.

 We are a registered 501c3